Ynn/selfstar/intro-felix.md

 Check out your terminal: it should print "Hello World !" when the bundle is started, "Good bye World !" when the bundle is stopped.

-Also pay attention to the bundle state which becomes ACTIVE when started and RESOLVED when the bundle is stopped.
+Also pay attention to the bundle state which becomes ACTIVE when the bundle started and RESOLVED when the bundle is stopped.

 ### Stop/start using the command line :